palekov/aircompany/README.md

 # aircompany
-Project with "code smells" for refactoring
+Project with "code smells" for refactoring.